 Missing the Basics of SEO

-If you plan on driving traffic from the search engines, you’ll need to at least have the basics of SEO built into every piece of content you create.
+If you plan on driving traffic from the search engines, you’ll need to include the basics of SEO in every piece of content you create.
 Below are a couple articles that outline the basics of on-site SEO that include; keywords, title tags, content hierarchy, internal links, and other things you need to focus on.

 You’re always selling – Glengarry Glen Ross Syndrome